 This article will list the 20 highest paying bachelor degrees with the highest average salaries.
 Getting the right degree is one of the most important steps in getting a high-paying job.
-And while many of the careers that draw the highest salaries require a graduate degree, a bachelor’s degree is all that is needed for some others, like the ones in this ranking of the best degrees to get for the money in 2020.
+And while many of the careers that draw the highest salaries require a graduate degree, a bachelor’s degree is all that is needed for some others, like the ones in this ranking of the best degrees to get for the money.
 This article lists the bachelor degree majors that earn the highest salaries.
 Many of the majors on our list are in the field of Engineering and almost all are Bachelor of Science degrees, not Bachelor of Arts.

 Highest Paying Bachelor Degrees Methodology